United States Volunteers: Mexican–American War

-The states closest to Mexico were asked to immediately provide 20,000 one-year volunteers, other states to have 25,000 ready for later call, wuth about one-third of the volunteer units to be cavalry.
+The states closest to Mexico were asked to immediately provide 20,000 one-year volunteers, other states to have 25,000 ready for later call, with about one-third of the volunteer units to be cavalry.
 The state quotas were easily filled.
 Volunteer units were much more easily filled than the increase in the Regular Army also authorized by Congress.
 The short-term enlistment and the easy discipline of the volunteers won out in comparison with the Regular Army's five-year enlistment and strict discipline.
 Thirty regiments of one-year volunteers were mustered, but in November 1846 it was obvious that their enlistment would expire before the end of the war.
-The President issued a call for volunteers to serve for the duration of the war and at the end of 1847, 22 regiments and 5 battalions of infantry, 1 regiment and 5 battalions of mounted troops and 3 companies of artillery had been organized.
+The President issued a call for volunteers to serve for the duration of the war and at the end of 1847, 22 regiments and five battalions of infantry, one regiment and five battalions of mounted troops and three companies of artillery had been organized.
 Several regiments were mustered later, making a total of 32 regiments "for the duration".
-By the end of May 1847, when the American army under Winfield Scott stood at Puebla, Mexico during its advance from Vera Cruz, the enlistment of the one-year volunteers in his army expired and seven volunteer regiments of 3,700 soldiers departed for home.
+By the end of May 1847, when the American army under Winfield Scott stood at Puebla, Mexico, during its advance from Vera Cruz, the enlistment of the one-year volunteers in his army expired and seven volunteer regiments of 3,700 soldiers departed for home.
 The army had to halt and wait two months for fresh troops from the states.

 For the entire duration of the war regulars and volunteers showed a marked degree of antipathy towards each other.
 At Matamoros in 1846, about two thousand "gentlemen" who had enlisted as private volunteers mutinied because they had to draw water and chop wood, something they expected the Regular Army to do for them.
 Regular officers did not serve in the volunteers.
 Although the volunteers had excellent field officers, they had very few competent company officers, most of whom had very little or no military experience.
 They were either commissioned by the state governors for political reasons or elected by the enlisted men of the company.
 The reverse was true for the Regular Army, where few of the field officers were trained at West Point and many were ineffective through old age or infirmity.